laravel-ja/ja-docs-10.x/original-en/upgrade.md

 - `laravel/framework` to `^10.0`
 - `laravel/sanctum` to `^3.2`
+- `doctrine/dbal` to `^3.0`
 - `spatie/laravel-ignition` to `^2.0`

 </div>

+If you are upgrading to Sanctum 3.x from the 2.x release series, please consult the [Sanctum upgrade guide](https://github.com/laravel/sanctum/blob/3.x/UPGRADE.md).

-Optionally, if you wish to use [PHPUnit 10](https://phpunit.de/announcements/phpunit-10.html), you should delete the `processUncoveredFiles` attribute from the `<coverage>` section of your application's `phpunit.xml` configuration file.
+Furthermore, if you wish to use [PHPUnit 10](https://phpunit.de/announcements/phpunit-10.html), you should delete the `processUncoveredFiles` attribute from the `<coverage>` section of your application's `phpunit.xml` configuration file.
 Then, update the following dependencies in your application's `composer.json` file:

 <div class="content-list" markdown="1">